AngelProtocolFinance/ap-documentation/src/introduction.md

 Each section will cover the overview of the setup, players and contracts involved, any important logic points or considerations.
 We’ll also look at relevent code snippets for the involved endpoints as well as any important structs as we go.

+## Who should read this book?

+If you're not technically inclined, you should first read the Functional Documentation section's chapters to get a complete understanding of what Angel Protocol is, what the ASTs can do, and how to work with the existing AngelProtocol.io website UI.

+If you are technically savvy or just want to dive deeper the Technical Documentation chapters are for you.
+These were written primarily with developers and tech-savy users in mind.
+It will help if you come in with an understanding of how the Polygon blockchain (or a similar EVM-based blockchain such as  Ethereum) and Solidity smart contracts work.
+We’ll be diving deeper into the technical aspects of how to use the Angel Protocol smart contracts directly here.

+If you’re looking for a higher level overview of the Angel Protocol ecosystem you can check out that guide here [LINK].
+We also provide a UI-focused guide for users that do not want or need to directly interact with the smart contracts and would prefer to use the provided web application for managing their AST.

+That said there’s a lot to learned in the coming pages that will help you better understand and use our platform. :) Stick with it and you might be surprised!

 ## Typographical Conventions Used

 ### Code Snippets